badj/playwright-poc/README.md

 ---
 ### Project information

-#### This project contains two Playwright functional journey tests for multiple specs to verify:
+This project contains a Playwright functional journey test to verify multiple areas of the e-commerce checkout flow:

 - Search for an item in the store.
 - View a product from search results.
 - Select color and age options from dropdowns.